pyeventsourcing/esdbclient/README.md

 assert received_events[-1].id == event5.id

 # Stop the subscription.
-subscription.stop()
+catchup_subscription.stop()
 thread.join()
 ```

-The example below shows how to start a catch-up subscription after a
+The example below shows how to subscribe to events recorded after a
 particular commit position, in this case from the commit position of
 the last recorded event that was received above.
 Another event is
 recorded before the subscription is restarted.
 Further events are